There’s no time like the present!

 - An estimated 2+ million companies have posted LinkedIn company pages.
 If you are not searching these company pages to find potential positions and/or people, you may be missing opportunities.

-- 37.2% of users said that LinkedIn increased their branding presence.
+- 37.2% of users said that LinkedIn increased their career brand and online presence.
 In the scheme of things, that is a pretty decent percentage.
 Can you say that about your LinkedIn presence?
 If not, you may need to review and revise your LinkedIn profile.

 - Nearly 61% of professionals interviewed stated they use LinkedIn as their preferred social media site for networking.
 Since this is where businesses and professionals are hanging out, tap into that resource.

 - Approx. 41% of small business owners think LinkedIn helps their business.
 If you are thinking of starting your own business or looking for your next position with a small company, a LinkedIn profile could benefit you as an executive and/or as a business owner.

 With ALL this said, it’s time to work on developing your online presence and social job search plan so that it helps your chances of employment.
 This includes online reputation management, privacy settings, and using your social media accounts (e.g. LinkedIn, Facebook, and Twitter) to assist in your job search.